Page 3: - No Return Ticket - Just a Ride Report /w Pics -> To start at the beginning <-

 We unload our tent, sleeping bags, tarp, leather jackets and a backpack with clothes.
 We can't get into our room yet but our buddy will store our stuff and have someone bring it to our room later.
 All Right.

-We have a few hours to kill.
-We know of a great place on the strip for breakfast and cocktails, just up the road.
+We have a few hours to kill and we know what to do, there is a great place outside on the strip for breakfast and cocktails, just up the road.

 We park at the Harley Davidson Café, again.
 A half a block walk and we are hungry.